 All you need to know about public liability

 You have the right to be safe when you’re in a public place.
 If you have been hurt as the result of another person or organisation’s negligent behaviour you may be able to make a public liability claim for compensation.

 Public liability law means that an individual, business or organisation can be sued for negligent acts or omissions that result in the injury or death of a person.
 Generally, to make a successful claim for negligence you need to be able to prove that you were owed a ‘duty of care’, that the duty of care was breached, and that it could be predicted that this breach would lead to injury.

 The occupier of a premises or the entity responsible for a public space has a legal 'duty of care' towards people who they can reasonably foresee will come into that premises or space.
 It doesn’t matter if the property is privately or publicly owned and can include sporting fields, parks, gardens and footpaths, as well as public, commercial and residential premises.

 Compensation may cover:

 - medical costs (including past and future costs)

 - pain, suffering and loss of enjoyment of life

 - home help and attendant care.

-For example, a provider of public transport could be held liable for injuries caused by a drunken passenger to another passenger, or an occupier of premises (such as a shopping centre) could be held liable for injuries caused by the actions of other shoppers.
+For example, a provider of public transport could be held liable for injuries caused by a drunken passenger to another passenger, or an occupier of a premises (such as a shopping centre) could be held liable for injuries caused by the actions of other shoppers.
 Businesses and other (non-domestic) occupiers of premises are required to carry Public Liability Insurance.
-So, in most cases, any claim for compensation is actually made against an insurance company.
+The compensation is actually paid by insurance company.